garden-io/garden/docs/reference/module-types/exec.md

     # The names of any services that this service depends on at runtime, and the names of any tasks that should be
     # executed before this service is deployed.
+    # You may also depend on Deploy and Run actions, but please note that you cannot reference those actions in
+    # template strings.
     dependencies: []

     # Set this to `true` to disable the service.
 You can use this with conditional template strings to enable/disable